openconfig/gribi/doc/specification.md

 Responding to each individual AFT operation does not present a significant cost, because the server/device already has context of all pending AFT operations.
 However, it does raise the question as to whether the AFT operation has ever modified the RIB or FIB.
 This is not currently considered as a core requirement - since the expectation is that clients care about the latest state of either table.
 If future use cases/issues require such insight, we can introduce additional fields to indicate that the operation was coalesced (i.e., was never actually programmed in the FIB) in the response, such that the current `AFTResult.Status` semantics are not overloaded.

-#### 4.1.3.4 Life cycle of an AFT operation
+#### 4.1.3.3 Life cycle of an AFT operation

 The life of an AFT operation starts when a client creates it, and ends in the following scenarios:
-* The device failed to program the operation into RIB. // Return `FAILED`.
+* The device failed to program the operation into RIB (returns `FAILED`).
 * `ack_type` = `RIB_ACK`, the device programmed the operation into RIB successfully (returns `RIB_PROGRAMMED`).
 * `ack_type` = `RIB_AND_FIB_ACK`, the device programmed the operation into FIB successfully (returns `FIB_PROGRAMMED`).
 * `ack_type` = `RIB_AND_FIB_ACK`, the device has successfully programmed the operation into RIB but failed to program it into FIB (returns `FIB_FAILED`).
 Note that this is regardless if a device is going to retry the FIB programming or not.
 The client can promptly send another AFT operation for explicit behaviors (e.g. `ADD` for retry, and `DELETE` for stopping retry).
 * The existing gRPC session is disconnected/canceled.
 All pending AFT operations from the client should be cancelled.
-* The device has discovered a change in the elected leader (see x.y.z for more details).
+* The device has discovered a change in the elected leader (see [4.1.4.2](#4142-new-leader-election-in-single_primary) for more details).

 Only during the life cycle should the device keep the client updated via `AFTResult` message in `ModifyResponse`.

 ### 4.1.4 Redundancy Mode

-`Modify` can operate in one of the following redundancy mode:
+`Modify` can operate in one of the following redundancy mode ([4.1.1](#411-client-server-session-negotiation) defines how the mode is agreed between client and server):
 * `SINGLE_PRIMARY`: The device accepts AFT operations from the primary client only.
-The device discards AFT operations received from non-primary client and responses error (see x.y.x for details).
+The device discards AFT operations received from non-primary client and respond error (see [4.1.2](#412-election-id) for details).
 * `ALL_PRIMARY`: The device accepts AFT operations from all clients.

 #### 4.1.4.1 Client Election In `SINGLE_PRIMARY`